Insubria: Insubrism

 In recent years, some politicians have begun to debate the possibility of institutionally constituting Insubria and/or gaining its political autonomy.
 However, as of today there exist no political parties striving for that goal, but only some cultural and opinion movements.

+The Ticino League propose an autonomous Insubria across Italy and Switzerland consisting of Ticino as well as parts of Lombardy and has cooperated with Lega Lombarda towards this goal.
+The party emerged in 1991 by essentially adopting the Swiss People's Party hardline isolationist and nationalist stances but for the Swiss Italian population and managed to secure 12% of the canton's vote in its first election in 1991.

 At the beginning of 2002 the "Movimento degli Indipendenti Insubrici" ("Insubrian Independence Movement") was constituted in the Ticino Canton, and later in the Graubünden Canton.
 It was led by Werner Nussbaumer, a physician from Gravesano, former member of the Greens and known for his actions aimed at promoting Cannabis indica for therapeutical purposes.

 The "Indipendenti Insubrici" had Nussbaumer as their representative in the Gran Consiglio of the Ticino Canton from January 2003 to the following elections in the same year, though he had been originally elected in 1999 among the Greens.
 The president of the movement in the Insubrian Graubünden was Giancarlo Gruber.
 Following internal party problems and Nussbaumer's arrest on 22 May 2003, the group disappeared from the political scene.

 The activities of Domà Nunch opinion group, the promoter of the "El Dragh Bloeu" online review, started in 2005.
 The movement was officially presented in Piazza Insubria, Milan, on 6 February 2006.
 Domà Nunch has no institutional representatives, but it mainly organizes conferences, rallies and popular fairs; among them the annual Insubrian National Day every 5 September, to celebrate the foundation of the Duchy of Milan; the Forum on the Environmental Emergencies in Insubria, which took place in March 2007 in Uboldo; the Forum on the Milanese Language in April 2007 in Nerviano, which reconciled the biggest linguistic associations of the region; the summit Olona: A Broken Valley in March 2008 in Gorla Minore; the three-day Olona Valley Festival in June 2008; and the rallies against the Pedemontana highway project in November 2009 and February 2010.

 Domà Nunch draws its inspiration from the principles of eco-nationalism, that is to say, a synthesis of environmentalism and requests for the protection of Insubrian cultural identity; it promotes the project of an Insubrian Confederation, based on the Swiss state model.

 "Domà Nunch" could be translated from Insubric language as "Only Us" or "Only Our", "El Dragh Bloeu" as "The Blue Dragon".